austinhyatt/Boids_UE5/README.md

 - Limiting Maximum Speed of boids
 - Bounding the position of boids within a box

-Demo Video in repository.
-"BoidsDemo.mp4"
+Demo Video in repository (BoidsDemo.mp4) and posted to youtube (https://youtu.be/ju5eYW4WPJ4)